DGAP-DD: Daimler AG (english) () | aktiencheck.de

 b) Nature of the transaction

-Purchase of shares due to a Phantom Share Program of a maximum amount of EUR 114,130.05 Transaction linked to the exercise of share option programmes
+Purchase of Shares due to a Phantom Share Program of a maximum amount of EUR 122,035.47 Transaction linked to the exercise of share option programmes

 c) Price(s) and volume(s)